 The school currently relies on direct state funding, which can vary depending on legislative issues.
 While we will continue to argue for more reasonable funding, and encourage families to let their legislators know they support increased funding for charter schools, there is always the unfortunate possibility that funding will not be sufficient at some point.

-As ASD is in it’s sixth year of operation, has roughly doubled in size each year, and has managed to move from Merrimack to Nashua, there are tremendous changes that happen frequently in terms of curriculum, personnel, programs, resources, schedules, etc. Families must have the flexibility to grow right along with our changing school, and have tolerance when the school encounters new challenges.
+As ASD is in it’s eigth year of operation, has roughly doubled in size each year, and has managed to move from Merrimack to Nashua, there are tremendous changes that happen frequently in terms of curriculum, personnel, programs, resources, schedules, etc. Families must have the flexibility to grow right along with our changing school, and have tolerance when the school encounters new challenges.

 Two particularly relevant bills for the current legislative session were HB1642 (transitional charter school funding for 2008/2009) and SB539 (which provides more funding for 2009 and beyond, but still relatively low.)
 You may also want to explore NH government or charter school links.
 ASD is chartered under NH RSA 194.